 The academic year is divided into three 4-month blocks.
 Each intern will have one rotation within each block.
 Clinical rotation time is 32 hours/week; didactics 3-4 hours/ week; and research 4-5 hours/week.
 There are no tracks; instead we require that each intern have some experience in both child and adult, inpatient and outpatient during the internship.
 Interns’ preferences are taken into account in assigning rotations.
 However, a goal of the program is to provide interns with training experiences that will challenge them to learn new skills and expand their competencies.
 Hence, interns should expect have some rotations that are outside their areas of past experience.
 Interns receive a great deal of hands-on training and supervision to insure that their rotation experiences are successful.

 - Stewart Center at Westview School: The Stewart Center rotation at the Westview School is a clinic that provides assessment, diagnosis, individual and group therapy to children, adolescents and some adults.
 Interns will gain experience dealing with school related issues as well as more general individual and family psychological issues.
-Interns will learn to administer, score and interpret a wide variety of assessment instruments and to work with challenging clients.
-Many referral questions are not school-related but related to psychopathology or family issues.
+Interns will learn to administer, score, and interpret a wide variety of assessment instruments and to work with challenging clients.
+Many referral questions are not school-related, but related to psychopathology or family issues.
 Interns will participate in all aspects of cases and collaborate with other professionals.
 Many but not all clients have an autism spectrum disorder.
-The Stewart Center rotation, which is located in West Houston, is supervised by Dr. Natalie Montfort.
+The Stewart Center rotation, which is located in West Houston, is supervised by Natalie Montfort, PhD.

-- Center for Neurobehavioral Research on Addictions (CNRA): The addiction rotation will provide experience in the assessment and treatment of substance use disorders at the Treatment Research Clinic (TRC), under the direction and supervision of Dr. Joy Schmitz.
-The TRC is the primary research site for the Center for Neurobehavioral Research on Addictions (CNRA), a nationally recognized center dedicated to the development of science-based treatment for substance use disorders.
+- Center for Neurobehavioral Research on Addictions (CNRA): The addiction rotation will provide experience in the assessment and treatment of substance use disorders at the Treatment Research Clinic, under the direction and supervision of Joy Schmitz, PhD.
+The Treatment Research Clinic is the primary research site for the Center for Neurobehavioral Research on Addictions (CNRA), a nationally recognized center dedicated to the development of science-based treatment for substance use disorders.

 - HCPC Adult Rotation: This rotation will provide experience in the assessment and treatment of severe psychopathology.
-Commonly represented psychological disorders include Schizophrenia, Mood Disorders, Substance Use, and Personality Disorders.
-Interns may also have the opportunity to work with inpatients in The Early Onset Pilot Project (EOPP), a treatment unit designed to provide intensive treatment and support for patients that are in the early course of psychiatric illness.
+Commonly represented psychological disorders include schizophrenia, mood disorders, substance use disorders, and personality disorders.
+Interns may also have the opportunity to work with inpatients in the Early Onset Pilot Project (EOPP), a treatment unit designed to provide intensive treatment and support for patients that are in the early course of psychiatric illness.
 Trainees participate as members of a multidisciplinary treatment team, provide long-term individual therapy, family therapy, facilitate psychoeducational and psychotherapeutic groups, and conduct and write full psychological assessment batteries.

 - HCPC Child & Adolescent Rotation: The HCPC Acute Child/Adolescent Unit provides assessment and treatment to children ages 3-17 and the Juvenile Justice Center Unit (JJC) serves adjudicated youth ages 13-17.
 The patients served in both units are diverse in regard to race/ethnicity, education, and sociocultural background and have a variety of major mental illnesses.
 Many also have trauma histories that include sexual assault, sexual abuse, physical abuse, and witnessing domestic and community violence.
 Interns provide assessment as well as individual and group therapy and consultation in a multidisciplinary environment.